Friday, 18 August 2017

 "Yea," I said, and handed him half my sandwich.
-His eyes grew big and the sandwich vanished in two huge bites.
+His eyes grew big, and the sandwich vanished in two huge bites.
 His cheeks puffed out, just like the mice did when they were full of food.
-It was so funny I laughed out loud and Tom grinned, his mouth still full of mushed up bread and jam.
+It was so funny I laughed out loud, and Tom grinned, his mouth still full of mashed up bread and jam.
 Some of the other kids in the yard looked over to see what we were laughing about but didn't come talk to us.
 After, I gave him one of my crackers but kept the orange for myself.
-We played together for the rest of the break and when we went back to class he gave me a huge smile and said, "Thanks for the sandwich, it was the best one ever."
-I went back to sit beside Simon and he seemed to be mad at me now.
+We played together for the rest of the break, and when we went back to class, he gave me a huge smile and said, "Thanks for the sandwich, it was the best one ever."
+I went back to sit beside Simon, and he seemed to be mad at me now.

 "What's wrong?"
 I asked.

 "Tom's naughty, you shouldn't be friends with him."

 "He's not so naughty really, he's just hungry."
 I could tell by Simon's face he didn't understand, but then how could he.
 He never opened his lunch box to find nothing inside.

 Sunday, 13 August 2017

 “Alright already,” she said, slamming the door.
 God, she was such a worrywart, always nagging, always wanting to know where she was going, who she was meeting, what she was doing.
 Would the woman not get a life for herself and stop living through her?
 She walked down the drive and around the corner, wondering if he was going to be there.
 Toby was older by two years, a senior already while she was still a freshman.
 When she caught sight of the ten year old dodge idling at the kerb her heart beat a little faster.
 She skipped along to the car and threw herself into the passenger seat.